dwrobel/flatcam/README.md

 - added the Copy entry to the Project context menu
 - made the functions behind Disable and Enable project context menu entries, non-threaded to fix a possible issue
 - added multiple object selection on Open ... and Import ... (idea and code snippet came from Travers Carter, BitBucket user https://bitbucket.org/travc/)
-- fixed 'grbl_laser' postprocessor bugs (missing functions)
+- fixed 'GRBL_laser' postprocessor bugs (missing functions)
-- fixed display geometry for 'grbl_laser' postprocessor
+- fixed display geometry for 'GRBL_laser' postprocessor
 - Excellon Editor - added possibility to create an linear drill array rotated at an custom angle
 - added the Edit and Properties entries to the Project context menu